 Once admitted to the five-year program, students have the commitment of the Department of Electrical and Computer Engineering that they will be recommended for admission to the M.S. program in Electrical and Computer Engineering after completion of their B.S. degree (assuming that the minimum GPA requirement for the B.S. degree has been met) Final decisions on admissions to graduate programs are made by the Graduate School.
 (Thus, the ECE department cannot guarantee admission to the M.S. program.)

 Once admitted to the M.S. program in Electrical and Computer Engineering, students can transfer up to nine credit hours of prior courses completed prior to finishing their B.S. degree into the M.S. degree.
 The remaining courses are taken while enrolled in the M.S. program.

 All degree requirements for the B.S. degree and the M.S. degree need to be met.
 The five-year program does not affect the requirements for either one of these degree programs.

 Frequently Asked Questions

-I have not taken two or three extra graduate-level courses.
+I have not taken any extra graduate-level courses as an undergraduate.
 May I still apply to the program?

 YES!
 You can think of this program as a stream-lined application process for gaining admission into the UMass ECE graduate program.
 It might take a little longer to complete your M.S. degree, but you may still apply and you may still enter the graduate program with only one course or even no extra courses completed as an undergraduate.